 Shareasale is an affiliate marketing network tailored to both companies and influencers to match up their influencing power.
 Similar to Amazon’s program, they offer a wide range of commissionable links to products in relevant niches.
 I’d recommend Shareasale for beginners as a good way to start getting into the habit of affiliate marketing.
 They have a simple process to sign up so perfect for new affiliate marketers!
 Check out Shareasale here.

 I recently wrote on the blog about why I switched from Mailchimp to Flodesk for email marketing.
 I truly rave about this program so much.
 Flodesk is an email marketing program with gorgeous email templates, automated workflows, and organizational bliss for business owners.
 I use Flodesk to communicate with my audience and regularly let them know about what’s going on in the business.
 As for their affiliate program, when you join Flodesk you have the ability to give anyone 50% off their monthly membership, forever.
 I promise it’s not too good to be true.
 Once you are a Flodesk user, for every sign up through your personal code you receive $19 straight to your bank account.

 It’s probably the easiest and most well-deserved affiliate program because it’s a program I think so highly of.
-If you’re interested in earning passive income through Flodesk, here’s 50% off of your Flodesk membership so you can send gorgeous emails and start earning passive income right away.
+If you’re interested in earning passive income through Flodesk, here’s 50% off of your Flodesk membership so you can send gorgeous emails and start earning passive income from Day 1.

 4. G-Suite by Google